fullerth/MultiBoutStats/README.md

 # Overview
 Project to display player stats across multiple bouts.

-Currently displaying the number of jams participated in and total jams in the database.
+Currently displaying the number of jams participated in, positions played, total jams played by player and total jams in the database.

 # Required packages
 Pyvirtualdisplay is used to run selenium tests in a virtual window and requires